 To TGbf editor: Please modify P199L35 as follows.

-The fields RX Initiator, LCI Present, and Orientation Present in the Measurement Session Control field of the DMG Sensing Measurement Session element are not in use and shall be set to the reserved values.
+The fields RX Initiator, LCI Present, and Orientation Present in the Measurement Session Control field of the DMG Sensing Measurement Session element are not in use and shall be set to reserved values. (#6195)

 6192